Multichoice's New Owner Rolls Out More Content Options for DStv, GOtv Subscribers

 Source: Getty Images

-More changes coming to DSTV
+Canal+: More changes coming to DSTV

-Canal+ also plans to roll out a unified “super app” that integrates content from DStv, GOtv, Showmax, and Canal+ into a single platform.
+Canal+ also announced plans to roll out a unified “super app” that integrates content from DStv, GOtv, Showmax, and Canal+ into a single platform.

-Group CEO Maxime Saada said the initiative will make it easier for subscribers to access global and local entertainment while continuing the company’s strategy of offering bundled deals with international streaming partners such as Netflix, HBO Max, Apple TV+, and Paramount+.
+Group CEO Maxime Saada said the initiative would make it easier for subscribers to access global and local entertainment while continuing the company’s strategy of offering bundled deals with international streaming partners such as Netflix, HBO Max, Apple TV+, and Paramount+.

 The company also plans to continue its super content aggregator strategy following its DStv acquisition.